dinosauria123/Koko/README.md

 Copying
 -------

 Koko is distributed under the GNU Public License version 3.
 Manual and tutorials are distributed under the GNU Free Documentation License.
+Some source files have different GPL-compatible licenses; details can be found in the file LICENSE.